jitsi/jitsi-meet/doc/API.md

 2. leave() - leaves the conference

-3. createLocalTracks(options) - Creates the media tracks and returns them trough ```Promise``` object.
-    - options - JS object with configuration options for the local media tracks.
-You can change the following properties there:
-        1. devices - array with the devices - "video" and "audio" that will be passed to GUM.
-If that property is not set GUM will try to get all available devices.
-        2. resolution - the prefered resolution for the local video.

 4. getLocalTracks() - Returns array with JitsiTrack objects for the local streams.

 5. addEventListener(event, listener) - Subscribes the passed listener to the event.